scottgal/mostlylucidweb/Mostlylucid/Markdown/htmxtomakeyoursitemorespalike.md

 # Introduction
 In this site UI use [HTMX](https://htmx.org/) extensively, this is a super easy way to make your site feel more responsive and smoother without having to write a lot of JavaScript.

+**NOTE:This post is still incomplete, managing the back button with this approach is non-trivial and I'm still working on it.**

 <datetime class="hidden">2024-09-15T06:45</datetime>
 <!--category-- ASP.NET, HTMX, Apline.js -->
 [TOC]